-From my perspective, as Greg Downey tweeted in from Australia, there did seem to be a bit of victimology, with both those who claim scientific approaches and those who claim more interpretive approaches feeling marginalized.
-However, at least from audience comments, it would seem those claiming scientific approaches point to marginalization, but then say their marginalization is greater–that while no one would shut down humanistic approaches in anthropology, people more actively shut down quantitative approaches.
+From my perspective, as Greg Downey tweeted in from Australia, there was a bit of victimology on both sides.
+Both those who claim scientific approaches and those who claim more interpretive approaches felt marginalized.
+However, at least from audience comments, those claiming scientific approaches point to marginalization and then say their marginalization is greater.
+The claim is that while no one would shut down humanistic approaches in anthropology, people more actively shut down quantitative approaches.

-As people were saying such things, my mind raced back to that truly terrible 10 December 2010 piece from Nicholas Wade, and this quote: “‘I really don’t see how or why anthropology should entail humanities,’ said Frank Marlowe, president-elect of the Evolutionary Anthropology Society.”
-Many of us were about to lose our minds that morning, when Daniel Lende came to the rescue with a dose of humor: “Take that, you fluff heads!
+As people were saying such things, my mind raced back to that truly terrible 10 December 2010 article from Nicholas Wade.
+Check this quote: “‘I really don’t see how or why anthropology should entail humanities,’ said Frank Marlowe, president-elect of the Evolutionary Anthropology Society.”
+Many anthropologists were about to lose our minds that morning, when Daniel Lende came to the rescue with a dose of humor.
+“Take that, you fluff heads!
 I’m still getting in my swings while I’ve got the media’s eye.
 If I swing hard enough, I might even knock you out of the AAA!”

 But however much I disliked that quote and that moment, we do have to remember it came from Nicholas Wade.
-In the panel, Daniel Segal called Nicholas Wade for what he is: a pseudo-science journalist, who will call anything “science” as long as it validates his race-as-genetic interpretations, and will condemn as “interpretivist” anything that points out how race is a social classification scheme.
-That “race is not an accurate or productive way to describe human biological variation” (Edgar and Hunley 2009:2) has been more than validated by the AJPA issue on Race Reconciled, but Wade pays no attention to this scientific research.
+In the panel, Daniel Segal called Nicholas Wade for what he is.
+Wade is a pseudo-science journalist, who will call anything “science” as long as it validates his race-as-genetic interpretations.
+Wade will condemn as “interpretivist” anything that points out how race is a social classification scheme.
+That “race is not an accurate or productive way to describe human biological variation” (Edgar and Hunley 2009:2) has been more than validated by the AJPA issue on Race Reconciled.
+But Nicholas Wade pays no attention to this scientific research.

 1. It Is Crucial to Characterize All Research Paradigms with Respect and Accuracy